 4. In the Simulink model, double-click on the Audio File Read block.
 Note that the File name is set as 'guitartune.wav' and the Frame size is set to 4410.
 You can find audio sampling frequency which is 44100 Hz, of that audio file on the block mask.
 With these settings, the Equalizer algorithm processes 4410/44100(Hz) = 0.1 seconds of audio data at each sample time hit.

-6. In the model, click the Run button on the toolbar to run the model on the device.
+5. In the Hardware tab of the toolstrip, click Monitor & Tune to run the model on the device.

 1. As the model is running on the device, you will hear audio from the speakers/headphones connected to the device.
 You will also see gain plotted on device screen.